SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               For more information, see :ref:`Enumerations_RawValues`
               and :ref:`Declarations_EnumerationsWithRawCaseValues`.
 ----------  --------------------------------------------------------------------------
-2014-09-09  * Added a new section about :ref:`Declarations_FailableInitializers`,
+2014-09-09  * Added a new reference section about
+              :ref:`Declarations_FailableInitializers`,
-              which can return ``nil`` to indicate that initialization failed.
+              which can trigger initialization failure.

             * Custom operators can now contain the ``?`` character.
               Updated the :ref:`LexicalStructure_Operators` reference to describe